 In case you weren't aware, the BiteFX animations consist of a series of discrete frames that, when played progressively, give the appearance of a continuous movie.
 The circular slider lets you play any part of the animation frame-by-frame, and at any speed you like using a clockwise-counterclockwise movement of the mouse.
 Each 360 degree rotation of the circular slider movies the animation a specific number of frames.
 To change the value, click on the up or down arrow.

-The default is for each full rotation of the circular slider to play the animation 20 frames.
+The default is for the circular slider to play the animation forwards or backwards 20 frames per full rotation of the slider.

 Transition to Pictures